Upgrade a failover cluster instance

 Using Failover Cluster Manager or PowerShell, add a new IP address for the new subnet to set the IP address resource dependency to OR.

-After you upgrade to SQL Server 2019 (15.x), complete the following tasks:
+After you upgrade, complete the following tasks: